 Section 4: Writing Info (how and what I write)

 Section 2: Story Info

 Due to circumstance, story info is located on my homepage profile.
-Basically my old profile had become so large that this site couldn't handle edits to it anymore.
+Basically my old profile page had become so large that this site couldn't handle edits to it anymore, and in addition, I've posted so many stories that if one tries to sort my entries by a parameter other than the standard (update date), some stories disapear.
 And since its size was driven by what I hope was informative material rather than quotes or requests to paste bunnies (nothing wrong with them, just didn't catch on), I've since copied and pasted the data, as wikia seems better able to handle it.
 I wouldn't say reading the profile is essential, but it does contain stuff such as my stance on certain canon, what amounts to OCs, upcoming stories, etc. The links to stuff I've written is of course on this profile, but I guess my main profile is the story behind the stories, if that makes sense.
 Read it if you're interested.
 If not, read what I've posted.
 Or preferably, do both. :) I update the homepage in sync with this one, with notable alterations/additions noted below.

 Homepage url is